Catbells Walk Lake District

 Catbells Walk with Dogs

+We hiked Catbells with our 5kg Jack Russell cross Chihuahua, Ronnie.
 He had no trouble navigating the path, even when it came to the brief scramble at the summit.

 I would say that so long as your dog is fit and active, they will absolutely love conquering this hike with you.
-Ronnie’s face in the photo says it all!
+You’ll encounter sheep and other wildlife along the route so it’s best to keep all dogs leads.

 View from Catbells Summit Lake District

-Best Catbells Walking Routes
+Catbells Walking Routes

 Various walking trails will lead you to the summit of Catbells, Lake District.